George Douglas of Helenhill: Mary, Queen of Scots, and Lochleven Castle

 Accounts of Mary's escape from the castle on 2 May 1568 vary, possibly conflating reports of an earlier attempt.
-George Douglas is said to have exchanged signals and tokens with the Queen's chamberer Marie Courcelles, including a pear-shaped pearl earring, and rowed the boat from the island, or waited on the shore with horses for her ride to Niddry Castle and the west of Scotland.
-Claude Nau mentions that Willie Douglas was in charge of boats on the loch.
+George Douglas is said to have exchanged signals and tokens with the Queen's chamberer Marie Courcelles, including a pear-shaped pearl earring, and rowed the boat from the island, or waited on the shore with John Beaton and horses for her ride to Niddry Castle and the west of Scotland.
+Claude Nau mentions that Willie Douglas was in charge of boats on the loch, and he is also said to have taken the castle keys while the Laird was at supper.
 A report sent to England gave this account:George Douglas, brother to the Laird of Loughleven, who was in fantasy of love wythe hir, and had provyded this money of before, met her at the loughe side, accompanyd with the laird of Ricarton [Alexander Hepburn], a friend of the Lord Bothwelles, and with them in company ten horse.
 They took away all the horses which pertained to the Laird of Lochleven so that he should not be able to followe.

+David Hume of Godscroft noted that some previous writers thought George's mother, Margaret Erskine, had no foreknowledge of the escape, while others thought "she had a hand in it" and suggested Margaret took pity on the Queen because she had promised to pardon her allies and give preferment to her younger son George Douglas.